Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Phonon time crystal in the vibrational mode

 To further depict the dynamics of time crystal, we study the evolution process of Husimi $Q$ function defined as $ Q(\alpha) =\langle \alpha | \rho | \alpha \rangle/\pi$, where $| \alpha \rangle $ is a coherent state in phase space with the complex number $\alpha = q + ip$ corresponding to a specific point in the phase space~\cite{Husimi1940264}.
-The Husimi $ Q$ function provides a quasi-classical representation of the quantum state, allowing us to intuitively understand how the quantum state is distributed in the classical phase space.
-And it also provides a quasiprobability distribution and its maximal value can partially reflect the phase fluctuation of the quantum oscillation.

-Similar to the evolution of state purity, starting from the initial vacuum state, there is a rapid dephasing process at beginning, followed by a slowdown in the rate of dephasing, and then continuously oscillations~\cite{VDP1}.
-Eventually, the oscillations gradually fade, and the quantum limit cycle becomes blurred.
-In Fig. \ref{fig3}(a) and \ref{fig3}(b), we illustrate the evolution of the $Q$ function: Initially, the $Q$ function appears as a Gaussian wave packet, reflecting the coherence of the initial state, which aligns with the initial state of our setup, i.e., the vacuum state.
-As the evolution progresses, the $Q$ function gradually disperses, where the wave packet rotates along the limit cycle in phase space and is increasingly elongated.
+The Husimi $ Q$ function provides a quasi-classical representation of the quantum state, allowing us to intuitively understand how the quantum state is distributed in the classical phase space, and also provides a quasiprobability distribution with the maximal value partially reflecting the phase fluctuation of the quantum oscillation.
+Similar to the evolution of state purity, starting from the initial vacuum state, there is a rapid dephasing process at beginning, followed by a slowdown in the rate of dephasing, and then continuously oscillating~\cite{VDP1}.
+Eventually, the oscillations gradually fade and the quantum limit cycle becomes blurred.
+In the inset of Fig.~\ref{figs4}(b1-b2), we illustrate the evolution of the $Q$ function: Initially, the $Q$ function appears as a Gaussian wave packet, reflecting the coherence of the initial state and aligned with the initial state of our setup; As the evolution progresses, the $Q$ function gradually disperses, where the wave packet rotates along the limit cycle in phase space and is increasingly elongated; In a stable time crystal phase, it shows the stable quantum oscillation.